james-allan-lloyd/marked-space/README.md

   the Confluence system.
 - ... and more to come!

+Marked Space was heavily inspired by the [Mark](https://github.com/kovetskiy/mark) tool, but adds a more "space wide" view.

-`marked-space` would not be possible without these fantastic libraries:
+Additionally, Marked Space would not be possible without these fantastic libraries:

 - [comrak](https://github.com/kivikakk/comrak)
 - [serde](https://serde.rs/)